martinthomson/escape-report/draft-thomson-escape-report.md

 Moreover, people often find new uses for successful standards
 {{?SUCCESS=RFC5218}} after they are deployed.
 It is rarely possible to accurately predict all applications of a protocol or format, whether they are nefarious or beneficial.
-Refusing standardization only denies both outcomes.
+Refusing standardization only impedes these outcomes.

 With the understanding that predictions are difficult to make, there was considerable speculation at the Workshop about the possible effect of Web